aws/amazon-cloudwatch-agent/plugins/processors/awsappsignals/README.md

-# AWS APM Processor for Amazon Cloudwatch Agent
+# AWS AppSignals Processor for Amazon Cloudwatch Agent

-The AWS APM processor is used to reduce the cardinality of telemtry metrics and traces before exporting them to CloudWatch Logs via [EMF](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/awsemfexporter) and [X-Ray](github.com/open-telemetry/opentelemetry-collector-contrib/exporter/awsxrayexporter) respectively.
+The AWS AppSignals processor is used to reduce the cardinality of telemtry metrics and traces before exporting them to CloudWatch Logs via [EMF](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/awsemfexporter) and [X-Ray](github.com/open-telemetry/opentelemetry-collector-contrib/exporter/awsxrayexporter) respectively.
 It reduces the cardinality of metrics/traces via 3 types of actions, `keep`, `drop` and `replace`, which are configured by users.
 CloudWatch Agent(CWA) customers will configure these rules with their CWA configurations, which will get translated to yaml.

 Note: Traces support only `replace` actions and are implicitly pulled from the logs section of the CWA configuration